 POEMS

-At the Pavilion, Newport
+At the Pavilion, revisited

 Pavilions abound in this old whaling town.